Can One Input Have Two Outputs

 The concepts of functions and relations are not just abstract mathematical ideas; they have practical applications in various fields:

 • Physics: Describing physical phenomena often involves functions.
-For example, Newton's law of universal gravitation describes the force of gravity as a function of the masses and the distance between them.
+Take this: Newton's law of universal gravitation describes the force of gravity as a function of the masses and the distance between them.

 • Engineering: Designing systems and structures requires understanding functional relationships between inputs and outputs.
-For instance, in electrical engineering, the current flowing through a resistor is a function of the voltage applied across it.
+Here's one way to look at it: in electrical engineering, the current flowing through a resistor is a function of the voltage applied across it.

 • Economics: Economic models frequently use functions to represent relationships between variables such as supply and demand, or income and consumption.